joel-epstein/rc-gitops-examples4/README.md

 # Container spec metadata
 # This is required to associate your service with a data-plane group in greymatter.
-# Note that the value provided on this annotation should be
+# Note that the value provided on this annotation should match
-# the key defined in your services proxy object.
+# the name key defined in your GSL service construct.
 metadata:
   labels:
     greymatter.io/cluster: my_new_service